Schedule

 Social, economic and Governance Innovations in Commoning

 Indy Johar (Dark Matter Labs), Bruce White (OICD), Claire Mellier (Iswe) and Dil Green (Mutual Credit Services) introduces their work and discuss how the intersection could be explored to build a stronger movement.
+Bar will be open from 6:30.

 Socials and networking